ladaisha-mcbride-dev/ai-business-portfolio/README.md

 ## Current Focus

-I am building practical AI projects that can support small businesses, creators, and product-based brands.
-My goal is to use AI in a way that is clear, useful, and business-focused.
+I am building practical AI projects that connect creative technology, business development, Computer Science, and Cybersecurity.
+My goal is to use AI in a way that helps small businesses save time, organize their ideas, protect their digital presence, and create stronger customer-facing content.

 ## Featured Projects Coming Soon